Straighten Your Smile with Confidence

 • Brush your retainer with toothpaste when you brush your teeth.

-• Keep your retainers away from any heat.
+• Keep retainers away from heat.

-iTero™ Digital Impressions – Speed, Accuracy & Comfort
+iTero™ Digital Impressions

-Instead of shipping impressions to the lab to be scanned, the digital image of your teeth is sent electronically to the lab and is available in the Invisalign Clincheck system the very next day.
-This 3D model of your mouth can be used with all Invisalign services – including the Invisalign Outcome Simulator, which shows what your new smile might look like after treatment is completed.
+Unlike traditional impressions that must be sent to a lab, the digital scan is transmitted electronically and is available in the Invisalign ClinCheck system the very next day.
+This 3D model can be used with all Invisalign tools, including the Invisalign Outcome Simulator, which lets you preview your potential new smile before treatment begins.

-View the video below to learn more about the iTero scanning process:
+View the video below to learn more about iTero™ scanning:

 Count On Lindenhurst Orthodontics